-Problem Cause Remedy Abrasion Long-time operations causes the fork to wear and reduces the thickness of the If the measured value is below the wear limit, replace fork. fork.
-Inspection for thickness · Wear limit: Must be sthickness 90% of fork Distortion Forks are bent out of shape by a number of reasons such as overloading, glancing blows against walls and objects, and picking up load unevenly. • Difference in fork tip height Fork length (mm) Height difference (mm) equal or below 1500 3 above 1500 4 If the measured value exceeds the allowance, replace fork.
-Fatigue Fatigue failure may result from the fatigue crack even though the stress to fork is below the static strength of the fork.
-Therefore, a daily inspection should be done.
-Crack on the fork heel.
-Crack on the fork weldments.
+Problem Cause Remedy Abrasion Long-time operations causes the fork to wear and reduces the thickness of the fork.
+If the measured value is below the wear limit, replace fork. s is needed.
+90% of fork Distortion Forks are bent out of sh number of reasons suc glancing blows against objects, and picking up • Difference in fork tip h Fork length (mm) equal or below 1500 above 1500 hape by a h as overloading, walls and load unevenly. height Height difference (mm) 3 4 If the measured value exceeds the allowance, replace fork.
+Fatigue Fatigue failure may rest fatigue crack even thou fork is below the static s fork.
+Therefore, a daily should be done. • Crack on the fork hee • Crack on the fork we ult from the gh the stress to strength of the inspection el.
+Idments.
 Repair fork by expert.
 In case of excessive distortion, replace fork.